chesterbr/toronto-transit-time/README.md

 ### Download

-[Click here](pebble://appstore/57315941c351ffcdf500000f) if you are on your mobile phone to install the watchapp.
+[Click here](https://apps.getpebble.com/en_US/application/57315941c351ffcdf500000f) if you are on your mobile phone to install the watchapp (or just to get more info).

-If that doesn't work, try the [public link](https://apps.getpebble.com/en_US/application/57315941c351ffcdf500000f), or search for "Toronto Transit App" on the Pebble Time app.
+Alternatively, you can search for "Toronto Transit App" on the Pebble Time app.

-In any case, there is no need to install any companion app, or preload/configure anything - just install and run.
+In any case, there is no need to install any companion app, or preload/configure anything.
+Just install and run.

 ### Structure